msoumik78/hireable-coder-java/README.md

 # How to run locally
-- Clone this branch (lambdas-demo) to your laptop using the command below :
+- Clone this branch (mmap-demo) to your laptop using the command below :
-  (`git clone --branch lambdas-demo https://github.com/msoumik78/hireable-coder-java`)
+  (`git clone --branch mmap-demo https://github.com/msoumik78/hireable-coder-java`)
 - Ensure that you have latest JDK and Maven 3.8.5 available and set in the PATH
+- Open the class FileReaderDemo and modify the fileName variable in the main method to reflect an existing path in your OS
 - Build the project using the command :
   (`mvn clean package`)
-- Now run the app using the below command which starts the app with 'test' profile:
+- Now run the program using the command :
-  (`mvn exec:java  -Dexec.mainClass="com.example.demo.DemoApplication"`)
+  (`mvn exec:java  -Dexec.mainClass="com.example.demo.FileReaderDemo"`)